How do you comfort someone when they tell you they have cancer, when they cry or when they despair for losing their job?

 Friend: Carl broke up with me

-You: I’m sorry and I’m glad you seem OK now.
-And I’m not surprised.
+You: I’m sorry and I’m glad you seem OK.
 Can I be honest now?
 That guy was an asshole, how did you manage to stay together until now

 Friend: God yes!
 Listen to what he did… Bla bla bla